-Cambodia is a country of extremes, you can find the most amazing things and but also be confronted with a few very bad ones.
-It has a great and horrible history!
-As a traveler, one faces big challenges but it pays off big time.
-After being amazed and frustrated with Cambodia we decided to compile a list of everything you need to know about traveling in Cambodia to help you understand Cambodia better and thus have a better travel experience.
+Traveling to Cambodia is a rollercoaster.
+This is a country of extremes, where you can find the most amazing things but also be confronted with a few very bad ones.
+It has a tremendous and horrible history!
+As a traveler, one faces significant challenges, but it pays off big time.

 Cambodia and the Locals

 #1 Cambodia is located in the Indochina peninsula in South East Asia.
 It’s bordered by Thailand in the west, Laos in the north, and Vietnam in the east.